The Office of the Provost plays a primary role in capital planning for General Fund buildings on the Ann Arbor campus.

 Why do we have to follow this process?

 The University makes a long-term financial commitment every time it invests in a new building, building addition, or renovation, not only to build the facility, but also to maintain and operate the facility for the entire life of the building.
-The capital projects process ensures that the University’s long-term investments always are always directed to its highest priority needs.
+The capital projects process ensures that the University’s long-term investments are always directed to its highest priority needs and U-M’s long-term strategic goals.

 Additionally, the capital projects process provides a consistent process for submitting, planning, and approving capital projects for General fund academic and administrative units, and ensures that all projects are approved based on the same selection criteria.